OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 * Control a transaction with the COMMIT, ROLLBACK or SAVEPOINT command
 * PL/SQL doesn't directly support data definition language (DDL) statements;
 * PL/SQL deos not directly support data control language (DCL) statements, such as GRANT or REVOKE.
 You can use dynamic SQL to execute them.
+* Could make changes to the database tables by using DML commands such as:
+    * INSERT
+    * UPDATE
+    * DELETE
+    * MERGE
+*